 An overview of Evals in Freeplay

 There are 3 types of evals in Freeplay: Model-graded evals, Human labeling, and Code evals.
 Model-graded evals and Human labeling are defined and managed in the Freeplay app as part of a given prompt.
-Today, code evals are written, managed, and executed separately in your code and then recorded to Freeplay via the SDK or our API.
+Today, code evals are written, managed, and executed separately in your code and then recorded to Freeplay via the SDK or API.
 Model-graded evals are executed in two scenarios:- Live Monitoring

 - Test Runs